jlillo/textables/README.md

 |59455.644156400114|-23.295624341977987|0.001898223531465|
 |59460.694884200115|-23.297414805950652|0.002026704163577|

+We want to move this to a publishable LaTeX table.
+Let's do it with two options:

 #### Joint column of value and uncertainties:
 - If you want a single column including the value and uncertainty then run with "--JOIN" option, then run as follows: